Get insider access

 HyperX Cloud 2/Cloud II Wireless

 The Astro A50 Gen 4 Wireless 2019 are better gaming headphones than the HyperX Cloud 2/Cloud II Wireless.
-While both headphones are very comfortable and well-built, the Astro deliver audio more consistently and have a more neutral sound profile, which some users may prefer.
-They also have a more open and immersive soundstage, and their overall mic performance is better.
+While both headphones are very comfortable and well-built, the Astro deliver audio more consistently, and their overall mic performance is better.
 However, the HyperX's continuous battery life is longer.

 Corsair Virtuoso RGB Wireless SE

 The Astro A50 Gen 4 Wireless 2019 are much better wireless gaming headphones than the Corsair Virtuoso RGB Wireless.
-The Astro are much more comfortable and have a significantly more balanced sound profile.
-Their microphone offers superior recording quality and noise handling capability.
-Unfortunately, the Astro can't be used wired like the Corsair, meaning they don't work with Xbox One consoles.
+The Astro are much more comfortable, and their microphone offers superior recording quality and noise handling capability.
+Unfortunately, the Astro can't be used wired like the Corsair, meaning they don't work fully with Xbox consoles.
 Also, unlike the Corsair, the Astro block out almost no background chatter and leak much more audio, meaning they aren't as well-suited for gaming with others in the room.

 + Show more